wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/multi-factor-authentication/multi-factor-authentication-whats-next.md

 <center>![Cloud](./media/multi-factor-authentication-whats-next/create1.png)</center>

 <li>On the One-Time Bypass page, click New One-Time Bypass.</li>
-<li>Enter the user’s username, the number of seconds that the bypass will exist, the reason for the bypass and click Bypass.</li>
+<li>Enter the user's username, the number of seconds that the bypass will exist, the reason for the bypass and click Bypass.</li>

 <center>![Cloud](./media/multi-factor-authentication-whats-next/create2.png)</center>